jrohel/NetMount/README.md

 - The physical location of the directory is irrelevant (hard disk, RAM-based, CD-ROM, network-mounted drive, ...)
 - Uses the UDP protocol.
 - Includes built-in implementations of the IP, UDP, and SLIP protocols.
-- Implements file name conversion to the DOS 8.3 format.
+- Implements file name conversion to the DOS 8.3 format, including Unicode-to-ASCII transliteration.
 - Supports POSIX-compliant operating systems (Linux, *BSD, macOS, etc.) and Microsoft Windows.
 - Can run as a non-root/unprivileged user.
 - Supports running multiple instances concurrently, each using a unique IP/port combination or